Varicose Veins - Home Treatment

 varicose veins that aren't causing more serious

 problems.
-Home treatment can relieve symptoms and slow down the progress of
+Home treatment can relieve symptoms, slow down the progress of

 treatment they need.